Market your Kickstarter campaign to increase your reach and improve your chances of success

 When a group of photographers set out to create the perfect carry bag for their equipment, it may have seemed as though the bag market was already crowded.
 However, a slick PR decision would see thousands of photographers drooling over the features of a specially designed bag by Peak Design.

 As outlined by the company director, their Kickstarter campaign was ten times more successful than any other sales technique.
-With zipped pockets, handy pouches and perfectly designed dividers, the bag was clearly a photographer’s best friend.
+With zipped pockets, handy pouches, and perfectly designed dividers, the bag was a photographer’s best friend.
 Even so, creating such a loyal following was undoubtedly the reason for such an impressive campaign by Peak Design.

 b) Pebble